Financing Your Purchase

 Home Insurance: Home insurance protects you financially from any disasters or accidents involving your home.
 If you’re financing your home, your lender will require proof of insurance!

-HOA dues: HOA (Homeowner’s Association) dues are a monthly cost paid by owners to cover operating costs and amenities.
-Think utility bills for hallway lights, door staff, and pool maintenance (if you’re lucky enough to have a pool at your building!).
-As you can imagine, HOA dues vary greatly by building type and tend to be more expensive for larger buildings (high rises typically have the highest HOA dues).
-We’ll talk more about building types next week!
+HOA dues: If you’re buying a unit in a building or development, you’ll be responsible for Homeowner’s Association (HOA for short) dues.
+HOA dues are a monthly expense paid by owners to cover operating costs and amenities.
+Think utility bills for hallway lights, door staff, and pool maintenance (if you’re lucky enough to have a pool!).
+As you can imagine, HOA dues vary greatly by building and development type and tend to be more expensive for larger buildings (high rises typically have the highest HOA dues).

 Private Mortgage Insurance: Private Mortgage Insurance (PMI) protects the lender if the buyer can no longer repay their home loan.
 If you’re putting down less than 20%, you’ll need to purchase PMI.
 Your lender will arrange for this!

-Property Taxes: This is not a monthly expense but an expense due twice a year.
-The Cook County Assessor’s Office determines the market value of your home to calculate property taxes.
-You can learn much more about taxes here!
+Property Taxes: This is an annual expense, depending on your county.
+Your county’s Assessor’s Office determines the market value of your home to calculate property taxes.

 Home Maintenance: Home maintenance costs can vary greatly, but it’s a good additional line item to add to your budget.
 When you were renting, your landlord absorbed the costs of maintenance and repairs.
 Those are your responsibility now!
 At M&Co., we have a massive list of vendors our clients have used and loved to help you with this part of homeownership.